OmarBaltaji/Laravel-8-From-Scratch/README.md

   <pre>
     <code>composer install</code>
   </pre>
-- Create database on your local machine. example name "blog"
+- Create database on your local machine.
+Example name: "blog"
 - Copy .env.example and rename it to .env and then place your credentials and database name in it
 - Set up mailchimp by:
   - Registering for a free mailchimp account on https://mailchimp.com/pricing/marketing/